 The term “lifelong extramarital affairs” can be intriguing and confusing.
 After all, we’re conditioned to associate the idea of infidelity with a scintillating, short-lived romance that fizzles out as sporadically as it starts.
 Besides, one might wonder, if two people are emotionally invested in each other enough to keep cheating on their primary partner/s for life, why won’t they just end that relationship to be with one another?

 Well, simply put, relationships and the people in them are often too complex to be cast into boxes of right and wrong, just and unjust.
 Understanding long-term affairs requires a more nuanced insight into the driving factors behind the choice of infidelity, which can range from a sense of unfulfillment in the primary relationship (be it emotional, sexual, or intellectual) to unhealed emotional wounds, past traumas, attachment patterns, unresolved feelings for a former partner, and so much more.

-Let’s deduce this with the help of relationship and intimacy coach Shivanya Yogmayaa (internationally certified in the therapeutic modalities of EFT, NLP, CBT, REBT, etc), who specializes in different forms of couples counseling, including extramarital affairs counseling.
+Let’s delve deeper into these factors to understand the driving force behind extramarital relationships that last a lifetime, in consultations with relationship and intimacy coach Shivanya Yogmayaa (internationally certified in the therapeutic modalities of EFT, NLP, CBT, REBT, etc), who specializes in different forms of couples counseling, including extramarital affairs counseling.

 Reasons why some affairs last for years